5 Exit Strategies for SMEs

 Pros:

-It can allow you to maintain the family values within the business and ensures your legacy is not lost.
+• It can allow you to maintain family values within the business and ensure your legacy is not lost.

 Cons: